top of page

 Dr. Linda E. Méndez-Barrientos

-I am an Assistant Professor at the Josef Korbel School of International Studies at the University of Denver, where I lead the Environmental Policy & Justice research group (epjr), which is dedicated to understanding how inequality and power asymmetries shape institutional change processes and environmental justice.
+I am an Assistant Professor at the Josef Korbel School of International Studies at the University of Denver, where I lead the Environmental Justice & Policy Research lab (ejpr), which is dedicated to understanding how inequality and power asymmetries shape institutional change processes and environmental justice.

 As an environmental social scientist, I research and teach about environmental policy, with a focus on water governance and environmental justice in the western United States and the "Global South".
 Using a mixed-methods approach, I examine the implementation of sustainability and equity reforms in California and South Africa, cooperation and conflict in environmental justice cases across the world, and water justice in Colorado River policy processes.
 I’m also the founder of s2e-Science to Empower, an environmental justice initiative that facilitates applied research to support the defense of human and nature rights.